How to Translate JSON Files with PTC

 Integration with Your Code Repository

 PTC combines powerful AI with our proprietary technology, delivering translations that don’t just capture the words but truly understand your content.
 The result?
-More accurate, context-aware translations.
+Accurate, context-aware translations.

 Unlimited Usage for a Low Price

-With PTC, you don’t have to worry about unpredictable costs.
-You get unlimited translations and full access to all features for a low fee, making it an ideal solution for both small and large projects.
+With PTC, you get unlimited translations and full access to all features for a low fee, making it an ideal solution for both small and large projects.

 Scroll to Top